SMS Marketing Blog | Subtext

 • Capture your audience’s attention quickly.

-• Increase the likelihood of increased sales.
+• Bolster the likelihood of increased sales.

 • Create a two-way dialogue with your fans.